-Key financial highlights for fiscal year 2022 are as follows:
+Key financial highlights for fiscal year 2023 are as follows:

-- In fiscal year 2022, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
-This statement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-It increases the usefulness of government's financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-The adoption of this statement did not have an impact on the School District's financial statements. - In total, net position increased by \$42.4 million, which represents a 39 percent increase from fiscal year 2021.
-This increase is the result of increased program revenues due to the restoration of austerity reductions and a significant decline in the liability and related net outflows/inflows of resources related to pension, OPEB, and other long-term liabilities. - The deficit balance reflected in the unrestricted net position is due to the implementation of GASB No. 68, GASB No. 71 and GASB No. 75.
-Excluding the impact of reporting the School District's proportionate share of the collective net pension and OPEB liabilities, as well as the related deferred inflows and outflows of resources, the unrestricted net position would be \$58.4 million. - General revenues accounted for \$63.6 million in revenue or 40.7 percent of all revenues.
-Program specific revenues in the form of charges for services, operating and capital grants and contributions accounted for \$92.7 million or 59.3 percent of total revenues.
-Total revenues were \$156.3 million. - The School District had \$113.9 million of expenses related to governmental activities; \$92.7 million of these expenses were offset by program specific charges for services, grants, or contributions.
-General revenues of \$63.6 million were adequate to provide for these programs. - Among major funds, the general fund had \$139.7 million in revenues, \$122.4 million in expenditures and \$8.6 million in other financing uses.
-The general fund's balance increased from \$53.2 million to \$62.0 million.
+- In fiscal year 2023, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-Based Information Technology Arrangements.
+This statement defines subscription-based information technology arrangements and provides uniform guidance for accounting and financial reporting for transactions that meet that definition.
+Under this statement, a government is required to recognize a subscription liability and an intangible right-to-use asset for contracts that meet the definition of a subscription-based information technology arrangement. - In total, net position increased by \$19.6 million, which represents a 13 percent increase from fiscal year 2022.
+This increase is partially the result of significant decline in the liability and related net outflows/inflows of resources related to pension, OPEB, and other long-term liabilities. - The deficit balance reflected in the unrestricted net position is due to the implementation of GASB No. 68, GASB No. 71 and GASB No. 75.
+Excluding the impact of reporting the School District's proportionate share of the collective net pension and OPEB liabilities, as well as the related deferred inflows and outflows of resources, the unrestricted net position would be \$59.3 million. - General revenues accounted for \$69.3 million in revenue or 42.8 percent of all revenues.
+Program specific revenues in the form of charges for services, operating and capital grants and contributions accounted for \$92.5 million or 57.2 percent of total revenues.
+Total revenues were \$161.7 million.

+• The School District had \$142.2 million of expenses related to governmental activities; \$92.5 million of these expenses were offset by program specific charges for services, grants, or contributions.
+General revenues of \$69.3 million were adequate to provide for these programs.

+Among major funds, the general fund had \$143.4 million in revenues, \$128.3 million in expenditures and \$11.5 million in other financing uses.
+The general fund's balance increased from \$62.0 million to \$65.6 million.